simdjson/simdjson/README.md

 The simdjson library uses three-quarters less instructions than state-of-the-art parser RapidJSON and fifty percent less than sajson.
 To our knowledge, simdjson is the first fully-validating JSON parser to run at gigabytes per second on commodity processors.
+It can parse millions of JSON documents per second on a single core.

 The following figure represents parsing speed in GB/s for parsing various files on an Intel Skylake processor (3.4 GHz) using the GNU GCC 9 compiler (with the -O3 flag).